 In Denmark most vital services are covered by the public healthcare system.
-But most Danes also take out private insurance in case of accident, theft or unemployment.
+Most Danes also take out private insurance in case of accident, theft or unemployment.
 It is your responsibility to take out private insurance.

 There are many different insurance companies in Denmark.
 Some are open to all clients whereas others will only accept clients from certain sectors of employment.
 Prices vary from company to company so you should study the market carefully to compare prices.